koschwanez/mutantanalysis/README.md

     cat yoursample1.fastq yoursample2.fastq yoursample3.fastq > yourtotalsample.fastq

-If you don't have a set of samples to use, I have included a script to generate simulated reads for an ancestor, clone, and backcrossed pool: `simseg.sh`.
+If you don't have a set of samples to use, I have written a script to generate simulated reads for an ancestor, clone, and backcrossed pool: `simseg.sh`.
 This requires a reference genome in fasta format, and a tab delimited file with substitution descriptions and segregation percentages (0, 20, 40, 60, 80, or 100% segregation.)
 These files are all included in the `generate_test_seq` directory.
 Modify `mutation file.txt` as necessary to make your own mutations.
 To generate sequences, run as follows (assuming you are in the `mutantanalysis` main directory):

     cd generate_test_seq
     ./simseg.sh s288c_sgd.fa mutation_file.txt